TechnoBlogger14o3/dharmic-treasures/README.md

 Yaksha Prashna is a dialogue between Yudhishthira and a Yaksha (a nature spirit) in the Mahabharata.
 It consists of 126 questions and answers that test Yudhishthira's wisdom and righteousness.
 The questions cover various aspects of life, duty, and philosophy.

+### Shaktipeeths

+Shaktipeeths are among the most sacred places in Hinduism.
+Their origin is linked to the story of Goddess Sati.
+When King Daksha organized a yajna (sacrificial ritual), he did not invite his daughter Sati and son-in-law Shiva.
+Sati decided to attend her father's yajna, but was humiliated there.
+Overwhelmed by the insult, Sati immolated herself in the yajna fire.
+When Lord Shiva learned of this, he became enraged and began performing the Tandava dance while carrying Sati's body.
+To control the situation, Lord Vishnu used his Sudarshan Chakra to divide Sati's body into 51 parts.
+Wherever parts of Sati's body fell, Shaktipeeths were established.
+Each Shaktipeeth contains the power of the Goddess and the presence of Lord Shiva (Bhairava).
+Worshipping these 51 Shaktipeeths grants devotees liberation and spiritual power.

 ---

 ## 🎨 Features in Detail